-Vehicle tracking consists in monitoring the location of any moving vehicle by applying a tracking device into a vehicle - a GPS tracker.
-It is the core of fleet management operations, enabling companies to track the position of their vehicles in real-time as they transport goods.
+Vehicle tracking consists in monitoring the location of any moving vehicle by applying a tracking device to a vehicle―e.g., a GPS tracker.
+It is the core of fleet management system operations, enabling companies to track the position of their vehicles in real-time as they transport goods.

-In fleet management, the choice of a specific vehicle tracking system, together with a suitable fleet management software, depends on the type of business, size of the company, needs and demands.
+In fleet management, the choice of a specific vehicle tracking system, together with a suitable fleet management software, depends on the type of business, the size of the company, needs, and demands.

 A vehicle tracking system enables the improvement of the vehicle management through a number of functionalities, including immediate reporting of the fleet parameters.

 It is possible to have access to real time information about fuel level, speed, location, engine speed, average fuel consumption, driver identification, mileage and routes covered.
 According to the selected vehicle tracking system, your business can benefit from several functionalities.

 The main function of every vehicle tracking system is to collect data about the position of the means.
 The installed car tracking system provides real-time tracking or historical information on the vehicle location.

 At this point, fleet managers or customers can monitor the movement of goods or the distances travelled, the destinations reached and the routes covered by the means of transport, which enables efficient transport management system.

 Fleet tracking with a GPS vehicle tracking system will help you manage crucial elements, such as fuel information, fuel loss and consumption, CO2 emissions, refuelling locations.
 According to this data, it is possible to limit fuel costs, to optimize travel routes as well as to plan refuelling locations throughout the entire route.

 Fuel management is beneficial especially for long distance drivers and large fleets of vehicles, where fuel costs add up due to the length or the frequency of the journeys.